 - What is your primary motivation to pursue this Master's programme in Communication Science at the University of Amsterdam, and how does it fit into your plans for the next five years on an intellectual level, career level, personal level, or otherwise?

 - Official certified copies of higher education diplomas or an official graduation statement with your expected graduation date on it.
-Official translations are required if the original documents are in another language than English, German, or Dutch.
+Official translations are required if the original documents are in another language than English, German, French or Dutch.
+A certified copy is a photocopy of the original document with a wet ink stamp and signature from your school/university or an authorised notary.

 - Official certified copy of your transcripts of grades.
 Transcripts must show grades/results and the number of credits obtained.
-Official translations are required if the original documents are in another language than English, German, or Dutch.
+Official translations are required if the original documents are in another language than English, German, French or Dutch.
+A certified copy is a photocopy of the original document with a wet ink stamp and signature from your school/university or an authorised notary.

 - Self-assesment form research methodology and statistics

 - An individually written empirical research paper, based on quantitative research methods and inferential statistics.
-Preferably your thesis, but if you are not in possession of such a paper, please upload another research paper that has been written during your Bachelor’s or Master’s programme (or upload a document that states that you don’t have any research paper).
-In case this paper was not written in Dutch, English or German, a translation of the abstract, methods, and results sections needs to be created and uploaded together with the original paper.
+Preferably your thesis, but if you are not in possession of such a paper, please upload another research paper that has been written during your Bachelor’s or Master’s programme.
+If you have not written an individual quantitative research paper during your studies so far, please indicate this in your application.
+Please do not replace it with other types of papers, such as argumentative essays or theoretical analyses.
+In case this paper was not written in English, German, French, or Dutch, a translation of the abstract, methods, and results sections needs to be created and uploaded together with the original paper.

 - Proof English proficiency (only required for applicants with a non-Dutch degree).
 Submit your Certified English language test report as described in step 2 'Check entry requirements', section 'English language proficiency' (see above).
 OR Request to be waived for handing in an English Language proficiency test report, by selecting the following option in MyInfo: "I have a diploma/ degree certificate obtained in Australia, Canada (except Quebec), New Zealand, the UK, Ireland, or the USA".
 Please note, we don’t offer the option to request an exemption based on other grounds.
 We only consider requests based on reasons named under step 2 'Check entry requirements', section 'English test exemptions' (see above).
 Your application will only be reviewed after this waiver request has been accepted.
 If the board decides to reject your waiver request, you will need to reapply with a sufficient proficiency test before the application deadline.